strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   - Don’t condition on colliders!
 Eg. don't condition on post-treatment variables.

   #pause
-  In the following example, to estimate the effect of T on Y, we should:
+  In the following example, to estimate the effect of A on Y, we should:
   - Condition on X
-  - NOT condition on M because it is a descendant of T
+  - NOT condition on C because it is a descendant of A

   #align(center)[
     #fletcher-diagram(